 Day one ( 3rd October)

-I spent my first hours with furzy staff, meeting a few of the volunteers, a small glimpse into the microcosm.
-There is something special about spaces such as this which is so tangible and entices people to stay and be part of it
+I spent my first hours with furzy staff, meeting a few of the volunteers.
+There is something special about spaces such as this which is so tangible that you can feel it that entices people to stay and be part of it

 A space for tranquillity, time to be part of something that is important and worthwhile.